Click on a question to be taken to the answer.

 A7: Yes, you can view all your statements and invoices online.
 To create an account, visit Make a Payment on this website, or call Patient Accounts at (801)-773-4840; they’d be happy to set up your online account for you.

 Q1: How can I lodge a complaint, pay a compliment or make a suggestion about my Tanner Clinic experience?

 A1: We do all we can to be sure we hear from you.
 You may speak directly to our Patient Liaison Representative at (801) 773-4840 (ext 3452) or visit with her on-site in Layton.
 We also have Patient Accounts Representatives in our other facilities.
 You may also fill out a “comment card” found in any of our reception areas.
-We would also invite you to fill out our patient satisfaction survey by clicking here.
+We would also invite you to leave feedback or fill out our patient satisfaction survey by clicking here.
 When you feel good we feel good.

 Contacting My Doctor

 Q1: I need to ask my doctor a quick question.
 What is the best way to contact him/her?